 Parrot Feathers Turning A Different Color

-Parrot’s Feathers Turning Grey Or Dull
+Turning Grey or Dull

-A surplus of parrot dust can also dull or grey out the natural vibrancy of the plumage.
-If your parrot is overwhelmed by it, the feathers may even seem white.
+This results in the feathers turning gray or ashy in color.
+A surplus of parrot dust can also dull or gray out the natural vibrancy of the plumage, making the feathers appear off-colored or white.

-Parrot’s Feathers Shredded Or Frayed
+Shredded or Frayed

-For example, African greys are known to occasionally grow scattered red feathers throughout their plumage due to damaged follicles or medication.
-These feathers return to normal with the following molt.
+For example, African greys occasionally grow scattered red feathers throughout their plumage due to damaged follicles or medication.
+These feathers return to normal once they’ve finished molting.

 How To Improve Feather Quality In Parrots

 To enable a parrot to maintain healthy feathers, provide quality care in all aspects of its life: